This game – this damn game – is the reason I didn’t publish an article on Secret Cave for more than two months.

 Hell, even Grave of the Fireflies didn’t manage to make me do that.

 There’s no way that I can do it justice in a single article without spoiling key plot details.
-However, I also strongly advise you to experience Nier for yourself without spoilers – the base details and setup, if you will.
+(Later, I’ll be talking about the differences between Nier Gestalt and Nier Replicant.)
+I also strongly advise you to experience Nier for yourself without spoilers – the base details and setup, if you will.

 So I’m going to split up this Nier review into two articles – one today, and one next week.
 This one will give you a basic summary and try to convince you without straying into spoilers.